jwadolowski/cookbook-cq/README.md

 as soon as installation is completed. `recursive_install` was also used here, which is required for majority of hotfixes and every service pack.

 Next example describes usage of `uninstall` action.
-It this particular case operation was executed against Geometrixx package.
+In this particular case operation was executed against Geometrixx package.

 6th & 7th `cq_package` resources explain how to deal with AEM instance